krijnsent/crypto_vba/readme.md

 - Build the Coinone API connector
 - Build the Cryptopia API connector
 - Build the Binance API connector
-- Build the Coinspot API connector
+- Build the Coinspot API connector - not finished
 - Build the Coinigy API connector
+- Build the GDAX API connector - not finished
 - Build a working and tested VBA hash function
 - Added the UrlEncode function for Cryptopia (and Excel versions before 2016)